clockwerkz/challenges/color-cycle-app/readme.md

 ## Bonus features

 - [ ] User can change the time interval between color changes
 - [ ] User can specify the color encoding format used from RGB to another format like HSL

+## Personal Bonus Features

+- [ ] User can click on a color as they cycle through, and it will be saved in the "Saved" colors section
+- [ ] User can delete a saved color box by hovering over it, and clicking on the delete button

 ## Useful links and resources